 SHAD Alliance general meeting minutes, miscell. minutes (1978-1982)

-SHAD Alliance Finance & Fundraising Task Force minutes (1980)
+SHAD Alliance Finance and Fundraising Task Force minutes (1980)

 SHAD Alliance COWS (Collective Office Workers) minutes (1980)